-Don’t miss to taste the mouthwatering Torta di Ceci, a kind of soft crunchy flatbread made with chickpeas flour.
-There are two good places downtown: the historical pizzeria Enri and pizzeria Lapo.
+Don’t miss tasting the mouthwatering Torta di Ceci, a kind of soft crunchy flatbread made with chickpeas flour.
+There are two good places downtown: the historical pizzeria Enri and the pizzeria Lapo.
 You can try it plain or in a sandwich called Cinque e Cinque (five and five).
 It is funny how in some places in Tuscany, this traditional Tuscan Street food is named Cecìna, like the name of my town but with different stress.
 To know more about Torta di Ceci and how to make it, here is the Chickpeas Flatbread recipe.

 Marina di Cecina

 An iconic tree-lined avenue of about 3 km, which we call Il Viale, connects the two main districts of Cecina: the downtown and the Marina.